 If you pay for sex with a minor, not knowing that he or she is a minor, can you plead mistake or ignorance as a defense?
 Is prostitution legal in Singapore in such cases?

-Ignorance will not be a defence.
+Ignorance will not be a defense.
 Section 377D of the Penal Code states that offenders above 21 years old cannot claim that they mistakenly believed the person was not underage as a defense.
 In 2015, 52-year-old Lim Yew Hock was sentenced to nine weeks in jail for obtaining the sexual services of an underage prostitute under the impression that she was 19 years old.
 There is an exception.
 Offenders below 21 years old may claim that they mistakenly believed the person was not underage as a defense.
 However, this is only if that person is of the opposite sex, and if the offender has not committed any similar sexual offences before.
 This reinforces the need to be aware of the legal age for prostitution in Singapore and the strict enforcement of prostitution laws in Singapore.